gerkirill/jquery-stateful-plugin/README.md

  + makes calls to plugin chainable
  + provides solid interface for invoking plugin methods, changing settings and subscribing to plugin events

+## License

+This projected is licensed under the terms of the MIT license

 API for plugin development
 ---------------------------